bogadrian/gatsby-final/src/posts/a-javascript-storytelling.md

 Will take much less work for you as people are waiting and will make all the customers happy.

-We can say that you “memoized” your work and now all of it is easier for you (as a function which has to do expensive computation).
+We can say that you “memoized” your work and now all of it is easier for you (as a function which has to do expensive computation but parts of it was already done previously and then cached).

 Make sense?